GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

   connect("area_entered", self, "_on_area_entered")
 ```

-Then define public methods.
+Then, define public methods.
 Include type hints for variables and the return type.
 You can use a brief comment to describe what the function does and what it returns.

 Start the sentence with `Returns` when describing the return value.
-Use the present tense and direct voice.
+Use the present tense and active voice.
 See Godot's [documentation writing guidelines](//docs.godotengine.org/en/latest/community/contributing/docs_writing_guidelines.html) for more information.

 ```gdscript
 func can_move(cell_coordinates: Vector2) -> bool:
   return grid[cell_coordinates] != TileTypes.WALL
 ```

 Use `return` only at the beginning and end of functions.
-At the beginning of the function we use `return` as a guard mechanism if the conditions for executing the function aren't met.
+At the beginning of the function, we use `return` as a guard mechanism if the conditions for executing the function aren't met.

 **Don't** return in the middle of the method.
 It makes it harder to track returned values.